-CINCINNATI -- Cincinnati has long since been the epicenter of Jimmy Buffett mania.
+CINCINNATI -- For 35 years, Cincinnati has been the epicenter of Jimmy Buffett mania.

-On Saturday, Buffett and the Coral Reefer Band come to town for one night only at Riverbend Music Center.
+On Thursday, Buffett and the Coral Reefer Band come to town for one sold-out show at Riverbend Music Center.

 The tradition that transforms Cincinnati to Margaritaville is strong; in fact, the term “Parrothead” originated in Cincinnati in 1985.